 Chapter 1 - Purpose and Background

-A lawful permanent resident (LPR) is an alien who the U.S. government has lawfully authorized to permanently live in the United States.
+A lawful permanent resident (LPR) is an noncitizen who the U.S. government has lawfully authorized to permanently live in the United States.
 LPRs are issued a Permanent Resident Card (PRC) as evidence of identity and status in the United States.

 In general, LPRs initially receive a PRC after USCIS approves their Application to Register Permanent Residence or Adjust Status (Form I-485) or after U.S. Customs and Border Protection admits them into the United States as an LPR following consular processing abroad.
 LPRs 18 years of age and over are required to carry their PRCs (or other equivalent proof of registration) at all times.